Querijn/Yokai/README.md

 =====

-Some of the additions include different gamemodes, and power-ups
+Some of the additions include different gamemodes, and power-ups.
+Other than that, we chose to stay very close to the original game.